Ground Floor Commercial

 Provide site planning and architectural design guidance for phased development on the site Project Site consistent with adopted objectives of the CHAP.
 Provide for and encourage transit related housing, including inclusionary housing, as part of a mix of uses

-Construct deed-restricted inclusionary rental studio units that will address an unmet, yet significant, demand in the City that exceeds the City’s inclusionary requirement
+Construct deed-restricted inclusionary rental multi-family units that will address an unmet, yet significant, demand in the City that exceeds the City’s inclusionary requirement

 Support improved access and mobility to rail station by providing an easement within the Project to allow for the construction of a pedestrian safe crossing from the south side of the tracks

 Incorporate sustainability design including the first to use Healdsburg’s Electric "Green Rate", installation of recycled water pipe, electric vehicle parking, low impact development features, 30,000 sf Solar Photovoltaic, bicycle parking, and a Sustainable Accredited Project

 Mill District is designed in accordance with the provisions of Healdsburg’s 2030 General Plan, adopted July 2009 and amended in 2011 and in accordance with the Vision and Guiding & Framework Principles for Central Healdsburg Avenue Special Plan Area outlined in the CHAP, Final Draft, November 2013.
 Mill District is also designed in accordance with the provisions of the City’s Municipal Code, Title 20, Land Use Code; current through Ordinance 1152, passed August 15, 2016.
 Mill District is designed in accordance with the provisions of the Mixed Use (MU) Zoning Code, Land Use Code Chapter 20.8, Article VI.
 Mill District will maintain the existing Zoning and General Plan designations.